Zutchey/FedoraPostInstallScript/README.md

 ## Linux App Store
 - **Bazaar** (Recommended For New Linux Users)
-- Only Flatpaks Will Show Up Here, Native Will Not
+- Only Flatpaks Will Show Up Here, Native Will Not.
+Steam Is Native, So It Will Not Show Up As Installed.

 ---